richwaters/StoryAlign/README.md

       and best for most cases.
 If this option is not specified, storyalign will download and install the model after prompting for confirmation.
-If you do specify a model file, make sure the companion .mlmodelc files are installed the same location as the specified .bin file.
+If you do specify a model file, make sure the companion .mlmodelc files are installed in the same location as the specified .bin file.

 **--log-level**=(debug|info|timestamp|warn|error)
       Set the level of logging output.
 Defaults to 'warn'.
 Set to 'error' to only report errors.
-If set to anything above 'warn', either redirect stderr (where these messages are sent) or user the --no-progress flag to prevent conflicts.
+If set to anything above 'warn', either redirect stderr (where these messages are sent) or use the --no-progress flag to prevent conflicts.

 **--no-progress**
       Suppress progress updates.

 **--throttle**
-      By default, storyalign will use all of the resources the the operating system allows.
+      By default, storyalign will use all of the resources the operating system allows.
 That can end up working the device pretty hard.
-Use this option to pair back on that.
+Use this option to pare back on that.
 Aligning the book will take longer, but it'll keep the fans off.

 **--audio-loader** (avfoundation|ffmpeg)